 Tatum filed a motion to withdraw his plea based on the withholding of evidence.
 On March 11, 2013, Tatum was allowed to withdraw his guilty plea to the assault and marijuana charges.
 He pled guilty to assaulting McGhee and the other charges were dismissed by the prosecution.
 He was sentenced to six months in jail and got credit for time served.

 Cooley and Emmer were fired by the Chattanooga Police Department.
 Tatum filed a multi-million dollar civil rights suit against Cooley, Emmer and the Chattanooga Police Department.
+The lawsuit was settled for $125,000 in December 2013.
 Tatum said he will walk with a permanent limp.

 – Maurice Possley